FHantke/brave-browser-wiki/Brave-Wallet.md

 The component is downloaded into the user's profile directory in a subdirectory named `BraveWallet/`.

+## Transactions

+If an account has given permissions for an address to a page.
+That page can request the user to sign a transaction.
+The Brave Wallet will try to deduce what the transaction does to inform the user.
+The details of the transaction will also be shown.
+Transaction approval will always happen from the Brave Wallet panel.
+Transactions are initiated by pages that use the `eth_sendTransaction` method in a `window.ethereum.request` call.

+Transaction signatures use the selected network’s chain ID to avoid replay protection.

+## Signing data

+If an account has given permissions for an address to a page.
+That page can request that the account sign a message.

+There will be a number of signing methods exposed, currently the supported methods are:
+`eth_sign` and `personal_sign`

+## Adding other EVM compatible chains

+EIP 3085 describes `wallet_addEthereumChain` in https://eips.ethereum.org/EIPS/eip-3085
+EVM compatible chains can be suggested by pages for adding alternate chains such as Binance Smart Chain, L2s such as Polygon, Arbitrum, Optimism, and side chains such as SKALE, xDAI.
+Not all of these chains need to have a native currency of ETH, for example Binance Smart Chain has a native symbol of BNB and Polygon has MATIC.

+We may preload some chains and L2s to avoid phishing attempts from a page wanting to add another network.

+A page can specify the following fields:
+`NetworkName`, `NetworkURL`, `ChainID`, `CurrencySymbol`

+A list of known EVM networks can be found here: https://chainid.network/ we’ll make a subset of this list as our officially supported list.
+We’ll give a UI warning if a page is requesting something to be added that’s not in that list.

+The list of added networks can also be managed in preferences.

 ## Brave developer information

 For information for Brave wallet developers, please see https://github.com/brave/brave-browser/wiki/Brave-Wallet-developer-information